Enterprise-CMCS/cmcs-eregulations/solution/embedding-generator/README.md

 These limitations are being worked on, but in the meantime there is an additional dependency found in the [lambda-proxy](../lambda-common/lambda-proxy) directory.
 This program is copied into the Docker container on build and is transparent to the user.
 It takes standard HTTP requests/responses and translates them into the type of JSON-based requests/responses that Lambda functions expect.
 In effect, this proxy partially emulates API Gateway.
 See [here](https://docs.aws.amazon.com/lambda/latest/dg/urls-invocation.html) for more information on Lambda request/response payload structure.

-The extractor will be automatically started when `docker-compose up -d --build` is run because eRegs depends on it.
+The generator will be automatically started when `docker-compose up -d --build` is run because eRegs depends on it.

 No further action is required, but if you want the code to hot-reload during development, you may install `watchfiles` with `pip3 install watchfiles` and then run `make watch-embedding-generator`.